aanton/dotfiles/README.md

 Before running these scripts, you should review them & modify them according to your needs.

-The scripts behaviour can be changed with this environment variable:
+The scripts behaviours can be changed with these environment variables:
-* `DISABLE_APT_UPDATE=true`: Avoid updating APT before installing tools
+* `DISABLE_APT_UPDATE=true`: Avoid updating APT before installing the tools
+* `FORCE_INSTALLATION=true`: Force installing the optional tools

 ```bash
 # Create symlinks